 There are 8 search options below, one for each scale or type of map.
 First, skip past the search boxes, "About these records" and "Who created these records" to the links marked 1 to 7.
 The first of these is headed "STEP 1".

-Step 1 helps you to locate a large-scale index map covering the suburbs you're interested in.
+Step 1 helps you to locate a large-scale index map covering the area you're interested in.

 Once you've made a successful search, order the map/s of interest and view in the North Melbourne Reading Room.
 Some of the plans you might order and view have references on them which lead to even more detailed information about a property, street or area.
 Step 7 shows you how to use these references.